Revelation 1

 Greeting (1:4-6)

 4a John to the seven assemblies which are in Asia: Grace to you and peace from him who is, and who was, and who is to come; v.4a To Seven Assemblies, from an Eternal God.
 The instrument God chose to write this book was “John”.
-The one who lay on Jesus bosom, and whose ministry centered around grace and truth was the vessel God chose to reveal His judgments on the world.
-It was addressed to the seven assemblies of Asia Minor, which is in modern-day Turkey, the greatest sphere of Paul’s labors (2 Tim.
+The very one who lay on Jesus’ bosom, and whose ministry centered around grace and truth, was the vessel God would choose to use to reveal His judgments on the world.
+It was addressed to the seven assemblies of Asia Minor, which is in modern-day Turkey, the greatest of the spheres of Paul’s labors (2 Tim.
 1:15).
 The number “seven” carries the thought of spiritual completeness.
-The seven assemblies give us a complete picture of the Church’s history as a witness on earth.
-The number seven occurs thirty-one times in Revelation!
-In vv.4-5 we have the whole Godhead involved in the origin of this book.
-First, it is from God the Fatherin his eternal being “him who is, and who was, and who is to come”.
-This is an expansion of the Hebrew title for Jehovah (“I AM”, the self-existing One) in a way they Gentile mind can apprehend.
-Aren’t the Son and Spirit also Jehovah?
-Yes.
-But here is is God the Father because usually in Revelation it is God who sits on the throne (Rev. 5:7; 5:13; 7:10; 19:4).
+The seven assemblies (the number seven denoting completeness according to the mind of God) give us a complete picture of the Church’s history as a witness on earth.
+In fact, the number seven occurs more than thirty times in Revelation!
+In vv.4-5 we have the whole Godhead involved in the origin of the book.
+First, it is from God the Fatherin His eternal being; “him who is, and who was, and who is to come”.
+This is an expansion of the Hebrew title for Jehovah (“I AM”, the self-existing One) in a way the Gentile mind can apprehend.
+Clearly, the Father is Jehovah, but likewise the Son and Spirit are too.
+Here is is God the Father because of the three Persons identified with the conjunction “and”, but also because usually in Revelation it is God as Father sitting in heaven, as Son coming down in judgment, and as Spirit searching out evil on earth (Rev. 5:7; 5:13; 7:10; 19:4).

 4b and from the seven Spirits which are before his throne; v.4b From Seven Spirits.
 Secondly, the book with grace and peace is addressed from God the Holy Spirit.
 The “seven Spirits of God” is a reference, not to seven unique Spirits, but to God the Holy Spirit in diversity of character (Isa.
 11:2), because there is only one Holy Spirit (Eph.
 4:4).
 The seven Spirits are “before his throne” acting in the sphere of government.
-This is a very different activity for the Spirit of God, who presently is uniting the body of Christ and indwelling believers.
+This is a very different activity of the Spirit of God compared with what we know presently, His work in uniting the body of Christ, indwelling believers, and occupying our hearts with Christ.
+Nevertheless, it is the same Holy Spirit; the intelligent power by which God acts, in creation, salvation, and government.

 5a and from Jesus Christ, (1) the faithful witness, (2) the firstborn from the dead, and (3) the prince of the kings of the earth. v.5a From Jesus Christ.
-Finally, the book with grace and peace is addressed from God the Son as: past, (1) “the faithful witness” of everything that was in God’s heart toward man.
-Present, (2) “the first begotten of the dead”, the One who conquered death.
-Future, (3) “the prince of the kings of the earth”, what He will be in the Millennium, and the assurance now that He will reign.
-We are associated with Him in (2) + (3), but the Church has failed to be a faithful witness (1).
-Note: none of these titles are connected with Christ in heaven… all three titles are earthly.
+Finally, the book with grace and peace is addressed from God the Son in three ways.
+Past, He is (1) “the faithful witness” of everything that was in God’s heart toward man, which He fully declared when He was here below.
+Present, He is (2) “the first begotten of the dead”, the One who conquered death, and had become the “firstborn” (or first in rank) of those who possess resurrection life.
+Future, He is (3) “the prince of the kings of the earth”, which is what He will be in the Millennium, though we have assurance even now that He will reign.
+We are associated with Him in (2) resurrection, and in (3) as co-heirs, but the Church has failed to be a faithful witness (1).
+It is interesting that all three of these titles are connected with Christ on earth: in testimony, in resurrection, and official kingdom glory.

 5b “To him who (1) loves us, and (2) has washed us from our sins in his blood, 6 and (3) made us a kingdom, priests to his God and Father: to him be the glory and the might to the ages of ages.
 Amen.” vv.5b-6 A Song of Praise from the Redeemed: 1st Utterance.
 A doxology of praise from the redeemed follows.
 Notice what it follows?
 As soon as the name of Christ is mentioned, the Christian’s heart pours out in doxology!
 This will always be the case.
 Compare this with the other worship “triggers” in Revelation (see Rev. 4:9; 5:8; 11:16; 19:4).
 The theme of this praise is thanksgiving for three things:

 1. The Love of Christ.
-The Lord Jesus is identified here as “him who loves us”… what a simple, yet magnificent phrase!
-The scriptures overflow with references to the Father’s love for us, but references to the love of Christ are more rare, yet exceedingly precious (Rom.
+The Lord Jesus is identified here as “him who loves us”.
+What a simple, yet magnificent phrase!
+The scriptures are abundant with mentions of the Father’s love for us, whereas references to Christ’s love are less common, making them even more profoundly precious (Rom.
 8:35; 2 Cor.
 5:14; Eph.
 3:19; Gal.
 2:20).

 2. The Blood of Christ.
-Never far from the thoughts of the redeemed is the price of our redemption; Christ has “washed us from our sins in his blood”
+Never far from the thoughts of the redeemed is the price of our redemption; Christ has “washed us from our sins in his blood”.
+The blood of Christ is the foundation of every blessing.

 3. The Place of Christ.
-Not only did He love us and shed His blood for us, but He has put us into His place before God; “made us a kingdom, priests to his God and Father”.
+Not only did He love us and shed His blood for us, but He has brought is into association with Himself as the King and Priest; “made us a kingdom, priests to his God and Father”.
 The thought is not so much nearness, but dignity and office.
-The reference is to Exodus 19:6, where Jehovah stated His intention for the nation of Israel, which could be realized if they would obey His voice and keep His law.
-Here we find that the redeemed are a kingdom of priests on the basis of the blood of Christ, not on our own works!
+The reference is to Exodus 19:6, where Jehovah stated His intention for the nation of Israel to make them a kingdom of priests, which could be realized if they would obey His voice and keep His law.
+The thought of a kingdom of priests was that Israel would represent and pattern the character of Jehovah to teach the other nations His ways, and then as the nations came up to worship Jehovah, Israel would conduct the worship of the nations.
+Israel never achieved this, because they put themselves on the ground of the law.
+Christ Himself is the true King and Priest after the order of Melchisedec, and we find here that the redeemed share His place, and become a “kingdom of priests” on the basis of the blood of Christ, in total contrast with the works of the law!

-This doxology really puts into words the desire of every redeemed soul with regard to the Lord Jesus; “to him be the glory, etc.”.
+This song of praise culminates in a doxology that really puts into words the desire of every redeemed soul with regard to the Lord Jesus; “to him be the glory, etc.”.
 Contrast this song of the redeemed with the cry in v.7.
 We have two aspects of the cross; Christ’s death as atonement for sin (vv.5b-6), and Christ’s death as a martyr at the hands of men (v.7).

 Let one in his innocence glory,